mikependon/RepoDB/README.md

 ## Learnings (In-Progress)

-Below are the links that would help the developers to do practical and actual implementation when using the library.
+Below are the links that would help the developers do some practical and actual implementations when using the library.

-Consider this as your reference implementation at some cases. *Please help yourselves!*
+At most cases, the implementations provided in the articles are standard reference implementation. *Please help yourselves!*

 - [Read everything about RepoDb](https://repodb.readthedocs.io/en/latest/)
 - [Getting started](https://www.nuget.org/packages/RepoDb)